 Jennifer McGuirk (she/her) started her four-year term as Multnomah County Auditor in January 2019.
 Elected by voters, Jennifer is directly accountable to the people of Multnomah County.
 She is a certified internal auditor and was a county staff auditor for more than six years before starting her term.
 Jennifer has served on the executive committee of the Pacific Northwest Intergovernmental Audit Forum and the Association of Local Government Auditors’ Diversity, Equity, and Inclusion Committee.
 She has spoken at professional conferences and written for the Local Government Auditing Quarterly, most recently co-writing articles on running for office and on diversity, equity, inclusion, and auditing.
-At the county, Jennifer regularly speaks at new employee orientation and has co-taught the county’s course on government ethics.
+At the county, Jennifer has co-taught the county’s course on government ethics.

 Before her auditing career, Jennifer earned a bachelor’s degree in journalism from the University of Oregon, graduating cum laude.
 She wrote and managed grants at higher education institutions including Lewis & Clark College and Portland State University.
 At Portland State, Jennifer earned a master’s degree in public administration, emphasizing local government administration and public involvement.
 She spent her graduate practicum working on public involvement with the Cornelius Committee, an all-volunteer organization in Cornelius that focused on making the community more accessible for families with children with disabilities.
 Disability rights issues are important to Jennifer because members of her extended family have lived experience with physical and intellectual/developmental disabilities, and Jennifer herself lives with mental health conditions.
 Jennifer was also briefly the assistant to the director of the Public Involvement Best Practices Program in Portland’s then-Office of Neighborhood Involvement.
 Jennifer left that role to join the County Auditor’s Office; she recognized that as an auditor she could support accountability and equity in a broad way to improve government systems.